 While the science on this matter is still not conclusive, evidence suggests that some foods can help shrink your fibroids, while others will potentially make them worse.

-Research suggests that highly caloric diets full of red meat, sugar and fats can increase your risk of developing fibroids.
+Research also suggests that highly caloric diets full of red meat and sugar can increase your risk of developing fibroids.
 In order to minimize your risk, then, you could try replacing red meats with leaner cuts like chicken or turkey.
-Better yet, you could try getting your protein from plant-based sources like beans or the new and widely-beloved Impossible Burger.
+Better yet, you could try getting your protein from plant-based sources like beans or the new and widely-beloved Impossible or Beyond Burgers.

 Which Vitamins Can Help my Fibroid Symptoms?